buster-bronco/emotive-hud/README.md

 - Use `/say` to speak in character with your current portrait
 - Use `/do` to describe actions with your current portrait
-- Messages will include both your text and current portrait
 - Compatible with [Chat Commander](https://foundryvtt.com/packages/_chatcommands/)

 ### Flexible Layout